IanBriggs/megalibm/docs/how_math_functions_are_made.md

 # How Math Functions are Made

-With floating point we get aceess to (usually) addition, subtraction, division, and multiplication.
+With floating point we get access to (usually) addition, subtraction, division, and multiplication.
 Then how are `libm` functions implemented?
 These functions include $\sin$, $\cos$, $\exp$, and all sorts of other functions.